UMass-Foundation-Model/Co-LLM-Agents/envs/tdw_mat/README.md

 Run the following commands step by step to setup the default environments:

-*For vision detection module:* If you want to install the vision detection module, replace `requirements.txt` with `requirements_with_vision.txt` before running the following command.

 ```bash
 cd tdw_mat
 conda create -n tdw_mat python=3.9